-Final Fantasy XIV has become the most profitable Final Fantasy game of all time despite its rocky beginning.
-It's a success story that any franchise would dream of seeing.
+Final Fantasy XIV has become the most profitable Final Fantasy game of all time, despite its rocky beginning.
+It's a success story that any franchise would want.
 Thanks to its consistent support and updates, the game continues to thrive.
 Final Fantasy XIV's beloved expansions keep filling the expansive MMO with even more content.

-With Endwalker fast approaching, we've decided to rank the released expansions based on quality and impact to Final Fantasy XIV.
-We've compiled a list of each expansion in Final Fantasy XIV, ranking them from worst to best below.
+We've decided to rank the released expansions based on quality and impact to Final Fantasy XIV.
+We've compiled a list of each expansion in Final Fantasy XIV below and ranked them from worst to best.

 Heavensward, Final Fantasy XIV's first expansion, set the MMO on fire when it launched in 2015.
 While A Realm Reborn rebuilt the game into an enjoyable MMO with tight controls and an addictive leveling system, the story was not masterful.
-Square Enix would eventually cut down drastically on some content in the base game's story quests with dozens of fetch quests, and content players deemed filler.
+Square Enix would eventually cut down drastically on some content in the base game's story quests with dozens of fetch quests and content players deemed filler.
 Heavensward, on the other hand, has been praised by critics and players alike for its revolutionary story and fascinating characters.
-Couple this with the increased level cap jumping to 60, added classes in the Dark Knight, Machinist, and Astrologian, and you've got one incredible first expansion.
+Couple this with the increased level cap jumping to 60 and added classes in the Dark Knight, Machinist, and Astrologian, and you've got one incredible first expansion.

-So what do you think of our list?
+So, what do you think of our list?
 Let us know what you think in the comment section down below!